ZhipengCai/Demo---Practical-optimal-registration-of-terrestrial-LiDAR-scan-pairs/README.md

 7. S4PCS (currently not used)

-To enable S4PCS (i.e. Super4PCS), after installing its library, you need to uncomment the corresponding code in "CMakeLists.txt" and "main.cpp" and recompile, as follows.
+To enable S4PCS (i.e. Super4PCS), after installing its library, you need to uncomment the corresponding code in "./CMakeLists.txt" and "./src/main.cpp" and recompile, as follows.

 + The part to uncomment (Just remove one "#" sign for each line) in "CMakeLists.txt" file: